National Survey of Student Engagement (NSSE)

 Do other colleges and universities use the NSSE?

 Since its implementation in 2000, more than 1,300 four-year colleges and universities in the United States and Canada have administered the NSSE.
-NSSE reported that 500 institutions will participate in the spring of 2018.
+NSSE reported that 500 institutions participated in the spring of 2018.
 One hundred forty-eight institutions similar to QU will participate (small, private, baccalaureate & masters institutions).

 When has Quincy University participated?